pmndrs/zustand/docs/integrations/persisting-store-data.md

 ### `version`

-> Schema: `number`
+> Type: `number`

 > Default: `0`

 If you want to introduce a breaking change in your storage (e.g. renaming a field), you can specify a new version number.
 By default, if the version in the storage does not match the version in the code, the stored value won't be used.
-You can use the `migrate` option to handle breaking changes in order to persist previously stored data.
+You can use the [migrate](#migrate) function (see below) to handle breaking changes in order to persist previously stored data.

 ### `migrate`

-> Schema: `(persistedState: Object, version: number) => Object | Promise<Object>`
+> Type: `(persistedState: Object, version: number) => Object | Promise<Object>`

 > Default: `(persistedState) => persistedState`

 You can use this option to handle versions migration.
 The migrate function takes the persisted state and the version number as arguments.
 It must return a state that is compliant to the latest version (the version in the code).

 For instance, if you want to rename a field, you can use the following: